 Top coaches agree that the greatest players in the world have developed their skills through being allowed to play with freedom.
 It is essential for creativity.

 Sadly, too often kids'' play is overmanaged by adults.
 We aim to encourage kids' natural creativity.

 Young footballers are kids first and foremost.
 All kids, whatever their ability, learn best when they are not afraid of making mistakes.
-The FA calls youth football the ‘golden age of learning’.
-To accelerate player development, we will let players make their own decisions in matches as they do in Academies.
+To accelerate children's ownnership of the game, we encoruage kids to make their own decisions.
 Individual development comes before team wins and produces more confident players.

 3. Develop the whole child